zarf-dev/zarf/docs/7-dashboard-ui/3-Zarf-deployment-ui.md

 :::

-Follow these steps to deploy and initialze a new cluster:
+Follow these steps to deploy and initialize a new cluster:

 1. Click deploy package button (on the Deployed packages table)
 2. Select a ZarfInitPackage from the list